 Urban residential private ways

-Urban residential private ways are to be in accordance with the District Plan (see also Transportation: Corridor hierarchy tables).
+Urban residential private ways are to be in accordance with the District Plan (see also drawings Transportation: Standard Urban Residential Private Ways Urban Access Ways;.
+Urban Access WayTurning Bay

 The minimum permitted inside radius of curves must be 9.0m.
-The gradient must not exceed 1:6.
-Where the gradient exceeds 1:6 any safety provisions required by Council must be provided.
-A passing bay must be provided at every 75m of private ways.
+The gradient must not exceed 12% (1:6). safety provisions to ensure vehicles can safely pass each other required by Council must be provided.
+A passing bay must be provided at every 50m of private ways when they are >8% grade and 75m on those <8%

 Industrial private ways

-AThe minimum carriageway width for an industrial private way serving a single lot is 4m.
-For an industrial private way serving two or more lots the minimum carriageway width is 6.4m. , ofbeing used at, at a the Berm widths each side are to be 1.8m minimum.
+Industrial private ways are to be in accordance with the District Plan, with the minimum carriageway width for an industrial private way serving a single lot to be 4m.
+For an industrial private way serving two or more lots the minimum carriageway width is 6.4m.
+However, the width of the carriageway must safely accommodate the vehicle tracking swept curves for the design vehicle expected in the proposed development.
+The minimum carriageway width must accommodate a 12.6m rigid truck. .Berm widths each side are to be 1.8m minimum.
 The minimum permitted inside radius of curves is 12m.

 Rural residential private ways